-There are numerous events that can disrupt business or mission-critical operations.
+Numerous events can disrupt business or mission-critical operations.
 You may discuss fires, floods, or other natural disasters with your prospects, but an internet outage, a cyberattack, a snowstorm that makes roads to the office impassable, or senior management facing legal action can all halt activity at a business or organization.
 “People don’t know what to do if they have never faced them,” he comments.
-“The right kind of business continuity solution will address any or all of these events — and it should.”
+“The right business continuity solution will address any or all of these events – and it should.”

 3Rethink the importance of “vertical-focused” solutions.

 Bedsole says if your business has a vertical focus, it’s appropriate to tailor your BC solution to the market you serve.
-He points out, however, “Business continuity regulations and standards for different industries appear to be unique, and requirements have different names, but if you really look at them, they’re substantially the same.”
+He points out, however, “Business continuity regulations and standards for different industries appear to be unique, and requirements have different names, but if you look at them, they’re substantially the same.”

 Bedsole says with a solid, core solution, you can adapt the plan or partner with an expert in your client’s vertical to ensure complete compliance.

 4Nothing will work without starting with a thorough assessment.

 It’s illogical to assume that you can provide a client with a business continuity plan without understanding their unique operations and challenges.
 However, Bedsole says, “The assessment is overlooked about 99 percent of the time.”

-“You need an assessment to understand their needs — their real needs may not be what they tell you.
-You need to devise an impartial way to assess their operations and their risks, and then work to understand your findings from your customer’s perspective,” he says.
+“You need an assessment to understand their needs – their real needs may not be what they tell you.
+So you need to devise an impartial way to assess their operations and risks and then work to understand your findings from your customer’s perspective,” he says.

 5A “garbage bin” approach or a checklist doesn’t constitute a viable business continuity plan.

 Bedsole warns MSPs and VARs not to “fall for a worthless plan.”
-He refers to one type of plan with little value as a “garbage bin” plan that includes everything the author has ever seen or heard, dumped into hundreds of pages of text.
+He refers to one type of plan with little value as a “garbage bin” that includes everything the author has ever seen or heard, dumped into hundreds of pages of text.
 Bedsole says the problem with this plan is that “users can’t figure out where to go when the sky is falling.”